whisthq/whist/main-webserver/README.md

 #### Local Setup

-Right now, in order to be _sure_ that changes you make to the web stack won't break anything when deployed, we strongly advise locally building any changes you make -- particularly to the app startup section of the code (create_app, register_blueprints, and init_celery).
+Right now, in order to be _sure_ that changes you make to the web stack won't break anything when deployed, we strongly advise locally building any changes you make -- particularly to the app startup section of the code (create_app, register_blueprints).
 Our CI covers the rest of the pipeline (so you can be relatively confident changes elsewhere won't set everything on fire) but even then the best way to test code is still with a local build.
 Instructions for that build can be found below.

-The web application stack is comprised of three main components:
+The web application stack is comprised of two main components:

 - The web server itself, which is written in Python using the [Flask](https://flask.palletsprojects.com/en/1.1.x/) web framework.
-- An asynchronous task queue, which is a Redis-backed [Celery](https://docs.celeryproject.org/en/stable/index.html) task queue.
-As such, the task queue can be broken down into two more granular sub-components: a pool of worker processes, and a Redis store.
 - A database.
 The database is a Postgres instance that is shared by multiple developers.

-We use [`docker-compose`](https://docs.docker.com/compose/) to spin part of the web server stack up (the `docker-compose` stack does not include the Postgres database, which is shared between multiple developers and app deployments, as mentioned above) locally for development purposes. `docker-compose` builds Docker images for the Flask server and the Celery worker pool and deploys them alongside containerized Redis.
+We use [`docker-compose`](https://docs.docker.com/compose/) to spin part of the web server stack up (the `docker-compose` stack does not include the Postgres database, which is shared between multiple developers and app deployments, as mentioned above) locally for development purposes. `docker-compose` builds Docker images for the Flask server.
 There is also a `pytest` test suite that developers may run locally.
 None of these commands are run directly, and are instead wrapped by bash scripts that do a bit of preparation (namely `docker/local_deploy.sh` and `tests/setup/setup_tests.sh`).

 The following environment variables must also be set in `docker/.env` (neither the test suite nor the `docker-compose` stack will work without them).